curateteaching/digitalpedagogy/keywords/gender.md

 *Creator and Affiliation: Adeline Koh (Stockton University)

 A project still in its early phases, Digitizing Chinese Englishmen is an ambitious project to digitize and archive the Straits Chinese Magazine, a journal published by diasporic Chinese in Southeast Asia at the turn of the 20th century.
 The project offers glimpses into colonial Southeast Asia through primary texts.
 These texts, though limited at the moment, are valuable resources for teaching about gender as it relates to colonialism, imperialism, and race, as the “Victorian Chinesemen” at the heart of the publication present a complex portrait of masculinity and precarious power in Imperial Britain.
 The decolonial imperative of the project, which is still seeking collaborators, can prove to be important training in praxis for graduate students and advanced undergraduate students in if woven into courses on British Empire or for graduate training in theoretically informed digital projects.
 Students could gain valuable experience in digitizing, markup, critical annotation and digital project maintenance.
+KDH: HERE, TOO, DO YOU HAVE AN EXPLICIT ASSIGNMENT?
+PERHAPS THIS COULD BE COMBINED WITH ANOTHER ASSIGNMENT THAT’S NOT SPECIFICALLY ABOUT THIS ARCHIVE?
+KIRSTYN LEUNER HAS SOME WORK ON THIS; PERHAPS SHE HAS AN ASSIGNMENT TO SHARE?

 ###"Early Broadside Ballad Archive"
 *Artifact Type: Digital archive